Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 Supply chain risk is medium overall in the towing services market.
 Risk in this market primarily stems from fuel dealers due to highly volatile gasoline and diesel fuel prices.
-To combat this upstream risk, many towing service suppliers impose a per-mile charge on top of the per-vehicle price, allowing them...
+Moderate supply chain risk weakens buyer power because it leaves buyers vulnerable to price spikes and supply disruptions.
+To combat this...
 Subscribe to learn more.